SummaryRead the full fact sheet

-Medical issues to consider
+Medical issues to consider when having a mammogram

-similar to that of many common x-rays.
-In preparing for the mammogram, wear a skirt or slacks and a top, rather than a dress, as you need to undress from the waist up.
+Mammogram x-rays use very low doses of radiation, similar to that of many common x-rays.
+In preparing for a mammogram, wear a skirt or pants and a top, rather than a dress, as you need to undress from the waist up.

 The procedure will involve the following steps:

-- While the mammogram is being taken, each breast is gently compressed between two flat plates on the x-ray machine to smooth out the breast tissue and to prevent any movement.
+- While the mammogram is being taken, your breast is gently compressed between two flat plates on the x-ray machine to smooth out the breast tissue and to prevent any movement.
 Compressing the breast only lasts for a few seconds but some women may experience discomfort.
-If you feel any pain during the mammogram, you should let the radiographer know.
+If you feel any pain during the mammogram, let the radiographer know.
 They can release the compression and discuss whether you wish to continue.
 You can ask for the procedure to stop at any time.

-Sometimes, after a diagnostic mammography, the radiologist may suggest that an ultrasound examination should be performed.
+Sometimes, after a diagnostic mammography, the radiologist may recommend that you have an .
 This doesn’t mean they have detected anything serious – sometimes ultrasound can be a more accurate way to examine breast tissue.

 Abnormal findings do not automatically mean that you have cancer.
 Sometimes further tests are needed because the mammography results are unclear.
 Some things that can cause difficulty with reading the film include:

-- Glandular (lumpy) breasts, which are common in women under 30 years of age
+- glandular (lumpy) breasts, which are common in women under 30 years of age

-- Dense (muscular) breasts, common in pre-menopausal women
+- dense (muscular) breasts, common in pre-menopausal women

-- Previous breast surgery or radiation therapy
+- previous breast surgery or radiation therapy

-- Breast implants
+- breast implants

-- Movement of the breast during the procedure.
+- movement of the breast during the procedure.

-similar to that of many common x-rays.
+Mammography is a safe procedure that uses very low doses of radiation, similar to that of many common x-rays.
 Current research shows that the benefits of regular screening mammograms outweigh any possible risks from radiation.

-Taking care of yourself at home
+Taking care of yourself at home after a mammogram

 Be advised by your doctor but, generally, there are no special instructions for aftercare following a mammogram.

-Other forms of detection and diagnosis
+Other forms of breast cancer detection and diagnosis

 Other methods used to help detect or diagnose breast conditions may include:

-- Breast awareness – it is important for all women to know the normal look and feel of their breasts.
-If you notice any breast changes, nipple discharge or a lump, it is important that you visit your doctor as soon as possible.
+- breast awareness – it is important for all women to know the normal look and feel of their breasts.
+If you notice any breast changes, nipple discharge or a lump, it is important that you visit your doctor as soon as possible

-- Clinical examination – the doctor physically examines the breast tissue to feel for lumps or thickenings.
+- clinical examination – the doctor physically examines the breast tissue to feel for lumps or thickenings

-- Ultrasound scan – a device that uses sound waves to form a picture of the inside of the breast.
+- ultrasound scan – a device that uses sound waves to form a picture of the inside of the breast

-- Magnetic resonance imaging (MRI) scan – a process that produces three-dimensional pictures of the breast using radio waves and a magnetic field.
+- magnetic resonance imaging (MRI) scan – a process that produces three-dimensional pictures of the breast using radio waves and a magnetic field

-- Fine needle aspiration – fluid or cells are drawn off using a fine needle, then examined in a laboratory.
+- fine needle aspiration – fluid or cells are drawn off using a fine needle, then examined in a laboratory